Explore the famous Preikestolen cliff, take a boat trip to a lush tropical island or learn the story behind the success of Norway’s oil industry.

 The tropical island is open from May to September and it is necessary to book in advance.
 There are usually two daily tours, one from 12:00 to 04:40 pm and one from 05:00 pm to 09:50 pm.

-Price example (2015): NOK 1,190 per person, however all visits can be tailor-made according to your needs and preferences.
+Price example (may be subject to change): NOK 1,190 per person, however all visits can be tailor-made according to your needs and preferences.

 Stroll through the history of Stavanger, including a guided tour of the medieval cathedral – a great way to introduce you and your team to the city.